 For years now, Planon has been recognised as a strong, global IWMS leader.
 With Planon’s recent acquisition of Axonize, its vision of enabling enterprise building digitalisation and sustainability by integrating smart building technology, business solutions and data into one source of truth is coming to fruition.
 Enabling building owners/users to mitigate environmental impact and improve the well-being and productivity of building occupants is now becoming a reality.

 Axonize specialises in bringing IoT data capture and analytics capabilities to offices and facilities, with a no-code IoT platform that enables easy configuration.
 The solution offers out-of-the-box connectivity to smart devices and other data sources, which are fed into the Planon Platform.
 The acquisition is bolstering Planon’s ability to collect IoT and digital twin data from across the built environment.
 This data capture helps organisations improve their monitoring of buildings and supports an endless number of new use cases that rely on rich asset data, such as predictive maintenance.

 Do you want to learn more about the role of an IWMS solution like Planon Universe in driving workplace innovation and sustainability?
 Read this recent industry report from Frost & Sullivan.
-Learn more about the Axonize-Planon partnership in one of our latest press releases and discover our joint offering in the marketplace.
+Learn more about the Axonize-Planon partnership in one of our latest press releases and discover our joint offering in this brochure.